Fritz Weidner: Working in Bromberg

 Three buildings were the result of housing cooperative funding (Wohnungsverein).
 They are located at 13/14, Cieszkowskiego Street, 3/5 Staszica Street and 1 Kołłątaja street.
 The latter was awarded as the most beautiful new building in 1912, in a competition organized by city authorities (together with Rudolf Kern's house at 20 January 1920 Street).

 Weidner was at the origin of the first building in Bydgoszcz using reinforced concrete: designed by Berlin architect Otto Walther, it stands today at 15 Gdańska Street.
 His work also includes two large edifices in downtown district: the Mix Ernst tenement at 10 Gdańska Street and the Brandt Department Store at 4 Theatre square, today the local seat of Bank Pekao.

 Fritz Weidner, at the beginning of the 20th century, turned to Landhaus style, evoking German mansions.
 He directed the creation of an ensemble of single-family houses in Bielawy, a suburban commune of Bydgoszcz.
 He also became involved in applying the Garden city movement to Bydgoszcz urban planning.

-Numerous deficiencies, such as building out of the limits, starting construction works without the reception of the raw building framework, not sticking to the initial blueprint, caused the city representatives in charge of construction policy to submit in December 1910, a request to the mayor to deprive Weidner of his professional rights to practice.
-However, archived records on the case do not make it clear whether the threat was considered positively; the architect was probably only admonished and a more intensified control of his work was applied.
+In December 1910, numerous deficiencies, such as building out of the limits, starting construction works without the reception of the raw building framework, not sticking to the initial blueprint, caused the city representatives in charge of construction policy to submit a request to the mayor to deprive Weidner of his professional rights to practice.
+Archived records on the case do not make it clear whether the threat was considered positively.